Taylor Simone Ledward: Who Is Chadwick Boseman’s Wife?

-The family of Chadwick Boseman has announced that the acclaimed Black Panther has died at the age of 43.
-According to a post on his Instagram profile, he passed away while at home after a four year battle with colon cancer.
+The family of Chadwick Boseman announced Friday that the acclaimed Black Panther has died at the age of 43.
+According to a post on his Instagram profile, which can be seen here, he passed away while at home after a four-year battle with colon cancer.
 The actor, who also starred in films such as Marshall and Da 5 Bloods, is survived by his wife, Taylor Simone Ledward.
 Ledward — in addition to Boseman’s family — was at his side as he passed away.

 She Also Works In The Entertainment Industry

 According to Oprah Magazine, Ledward and Boseman shared a love of the entertainment industry.
-However, while Boseman focused his attention to acting, Ledward instead leaned towards music.
+However, while Boseman focused his attention on acting, Ledward instead leaned toward music.
 It has been reported that she graduated from California State Polytechnic University (Cal Poly), Pomona in 2014 with a bachelor’s degree in music industry studies.

 The Pair Were First Linked In 2015

-Though Ledward and Boseman made sure that their romance was kept under the radar, the two appear to have been at item since around 2015, when pictures first surfaced of Boseman and Ledward traveling together at the Los Angeles International Airport.
+Though Ledward and Boseman made sure that their romance was kept under the radar, the two appear to have been at item since around 2015, when pictures first surfaced of the couple traveling together at the Los Angeles International Airport.

 The rumors of a relationship only grew stronger after the duo were spotted holding hands after Boseman’s appearance on Jimmy Kimmel Live! back in June 2017.

-Ledward and Boseman’s relationship continued to progress and the duo were serious enough that the music aficionada to attend the Black Panther afterparty with the King T’Challa actor back in February 2018.
+Ledward and Boseman’s relationship continued to progress and the duo was serious enough that the music aficionado attended the Black Panther after-party with the King T’Challa actor in February 2018.

 Their romance continued to jump from strength to strength following the success of the Marvel action movie, and the pair were pictured attending a basketball game together later that month along with Boseman’s co-star Michael B. Jordan.